Stress and your heart

 - Chronic stress.
 The daily stress of a bad boss or relationship woes can put constant pressure on your heart.

 - Helplessness.
-Chronic stress is even more harmful when you feel unable to do anything about it.
+Long-term (chronic) stress is even more harmful when you feel unable to do anything about it.

 - Loneliness.
 Stress can be more harmful if you do not have a support system to help you cope.